oauth-wg/oauth-sd-jwt-vc/Untitled-1.md

 : Applications using this specification are called Consumer.
 This typically includes Issuers, Verifiers, and Wallets.

 Verifiable Credential (VC):
-:  An assertion with claims about a Subject that is cryptographically secured by an Issuer (usually by a digital signature).
+:  An assertion with claims about a Subject that is cryptographically secured by an Issuer, which a Verifier can authenticate in a repudiable or non-repudiable manner.
+Repudiable assertions can employ MAC-based securing mechanisms, provided that the Issuer of the assertion can be confirmed.

 SD-JWT-based Verifiable Credential (SD-JWT VC):
 : A Verifiable Credential encoded using the format defined in